shaheem-pp/shaheem-ts-next-portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying files in the `src/app` directory.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Available Scripts

-## Learn More
+In the project directory, you can run:

-To learn more about Next.js, take a look at the following resources:
+*   `npm run dev`: Runs the app in development mode.

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+*   `npm run build`: Builds the application for production.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+*   `npm run start`: Starts a production Next.js server.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+*   `npm run lint`: Runs ESLint to check for code quality issues.

-## Deploy on Vercel
+## Deployment

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.